fundamentals MS Teams Tips and Tricks

 Recommendations

-• When using prefixes or suffixes, we are now combining different “components” into the name, and it is typically helpful to aid users in differentiating the delineation between these segments.
-One way to do this is to keep spaces within a team’s Workspace name but use another delimiter (such as a dash or underscore) for the prefix or suffix.
+• Especially when using prefixes or suffixes, we are now combining different “components” into the name.
+It's helpful to aid users in differentiating the delineation between these segments.
+Instead of a space, you can use another delimiter (such as a dash or underscore) for the prefix or suffix.
 This allows the brain to quickly assess the team’s category from the team’s name.

 Length